Form 1099-B Explained

 If gross proceeds and selling expenses are separately stated on Form 1099-B, include on Schedule D the gross proceeds amount in column (d) and add the selling expenses to the cost basis in column (e).

-If only net proceeds are reported on Form 1099-B, Proceeds From Broker and Barter Exchange Transactions, report the net amount as the sales price in column (d) of Schedule D.
+If only net proceeds are reported on Form 1099-B, report the net amount as the sales price in column (d) of Schedule D.

 Do not include selling expenses in column (e).